antonbashir/dart-tarantool-storage/README.md

 # Limitations

 * Linux only
-* Currently not supported Tarantool VShard but you stil can use it by writing lua code to `extension.lua`
+* Currently not supported Tarantool VShard but you still can use it by writing lua code to `module.lua`
 * Currently not tested Tarantool MVCC but you can enable it by configuration
 * Currently tested only on x86 proccessors, arm and other not tested but could work
 * Not production tested, current version be just coded and tested by function unit tests, possible bug